oNumber9MT/scratchx-zipcode/README.md

-#scratchx-zipcode
+# scratchx-zipcode
-This is a script for scratchx extension.
+This is a script for scratchx extension.<br>
 To get an address from zipcode using api "zipcloud".